Salalah Dhofar, Oman Travel Guide

 Oman has an excellent network of well-maintained highways.
 Sultan Qaboos Highway is the main artery from Muscat to Salalah.
 Fuel is inexpensive.

 Roads are generally in excellent condition.
-In Dhofar, mountain roads can be winding and steep.
-During Khareef, roads may be wet and visibility reduced by mist and fog, calling for slower speeds.
+In Dhofar, mountain the roads may be curvy and steep.
+During Khareef, roads may be wet and visibility reduced by mist and fog, phoning for slower speeds.

 A valid national driving license from your home country, along with an International Driving Permit (IDP), is usually needed for non-residents to rent and drive a vehicle.
 Minimum age for rental is typically 21 or 23.

-Oman has strict traffic laws.
+Oman has stringent traffic laws.
 Speed limits are enforced.
-Driving under the influence of alcohol is strictly prohibited and carries severe penalties.
+Driving under the influence of spirits are strictly prohibited and carries severe penalties.

 While Salalah is a coastal city, sea travel options for tourists are limited.